 Prior to working within higher education, I was a publisher, and was very involved in the establishment of Publishing Studies as a profession-orientated, academic field.
 I have researched and written broadly about the industry and contemporary culture.
 My books are widely translated and used world-wide within industry, academia - and general society.

 My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition between educational stages easier (now working within schools as well as HE).

 I live in Kingston.
 I'm always keen to convince others that it's a great place to live, as well as work.

 Journalists who would like to arrange interviews with the University's academic experts should contact the Communications team.

-Professor of Publishing, interim Director of Research, Business and Innovation (CSCI) and Director of the Kingston University Big Read
+Professor of Publishing, interim Director of Research, Business and Innovation (CCI) and Director of the Kingston University Big Read

 I am currently supervising PhD within publishing history, literacy, bibliotherapy and marketing in publishing and have supervised several PhD by Publication to completion.
 Please get in touch if you have a proposal for consideration as a PhD, or a body of work you think might be presented for PhD by Publication.